 The DNP Scholarly Project Advisor (SPA) will work with students from their first official DNP Course (NURS 810) to identify an appropriate problem or gap in practice, support proposal development, evaluation methods and plan, and final write-up.
-The SPA will meet with students at least one time only when registered in DNP courses.
-Advisors have experience in evidencebased practice quality/performance improvement in organization and educational settings.
+Advisors have experience in evidence-based practice quality/performance improvement in organization and educational settings.